Frequently asked questions

 Will I have fatty liver disease/MASH for the rest of my life?

 When addressed early, liver damage from MASH may be stopped or even reversed.
-Talk to your health care professional about MASH management, including potential lifestyle modifications or other therapies.
+Talk to your health care professional about a long-term plan for MASH management, including potential lifestyle modifications or other therapies.

 Learn more about how to create your own MASH management plan.